-Dragon’s Back, a portion of the much longer Hong Kong trail, is an easily accessible, not very strenuous hike along a ridge line with great views of the ocean and islands surrounding the Shek O peninsula on Hong Kong Island.
+Dragon’s Back, a portion of the much longer Hong Kong trail, is an easily accessible, not very strenuous hike along a ridgeline with great views of the ocean and islands surrounding the Shek O peninsula on Hong Kong Island.
 It has been rated as one of the best if not THE best hike in Hong Kong as well as Time Magazine’s “Best Urban Hike in Asia” in Nov 2004.
 It certainly has some amazing views with a good effort to reward ratio.
 A perfect half day outing with options to hang out at 2 different beaches afterward.
+Here is your complete guide to hiking the Dragon’s Back:

 Time Needed: 1.5 — 3 hours